romoore/cli-wm-browse/README.md

 ## Notes ##
 This utility makes use of [Jan Goyvaerts]' regular expression/Java code for extracting quoted strings from a String variable.
-The [Original Post] can be found here:
+The [Original Post] was on StackOverflow.

 [Original Post]: http://stackoverflow.com/questions/366202/regex-for-splitting-a-string-using-space-when-not-surrounded-by-single-or-double
 [Jan Goyvaerts]: http://stackoverflow.com/users/33358/jan-goyvaerts